 Dry roast mawaand coconut together.
 When it turns light brown in color, take it off the flame and set it aside.
 In a separate pan, dry roast the nuts too.
 Dry toasting releases their essential oils and brings out their fullest flavor.
 Later, these toasted nuts are grounded to their powdered form and added to the mawa mix.

 Mawacan be substituted with roasted sooji (semolina) and toasted nuts.
 Use the same measurements and continue with the recipe.
 When the dough and filling is ready, let’s proceed to shape and stuff our gujiyas.

 This festive season do give these yummy gujiyas a try.
-Soft and fluffy on the inside but nicely glazed and shinny on the outside because of the syrup.
+Soft and fluffy on the inside but nicely glazed and shiny on the outside because of the syrup.
 Both the methods are displayed below- making gujiya with mold and without mould.

 In a big bowl combine all the ingredients listed under "FOT THE DOUGH."